apacpe/nano-stack-training-2/readme.md

 app.use(express.urlencoded({ extended: true }));

 ```
-3. In the same POST route we worked on, add the following codes and substitute the endpoint url with your HubSpot portal's ID and form GUID:
+3. In a POST route, add the following codes and substitute the endpoint url with your HubSpot portal's ID and form GUID:
 ```
   var postData = querystring.stringify({
 	    'firstname': req.body.firstname,